Permission To Add Seasoning!

 Ignore punctuation (ellipsis or all caps or exclamation points, for instance) Sure, you can give a take honoring every ellipsis or exclamation point or ALL CAPS words, but on subsequent takes, feel free to ignore or rearrange, if it feels right.
 The best result doesn’t always flow from the writer trying to control every breath or emphasis.
 Your living performance may well produce something way better than s/he imagined, if you let it breath and live free.

 Change words -Same as above.
-If it improves or varies the meaning appropriately or adds better emphasis, change those words up.
+If it improves or varies the meaning appropriately or adds better emphasis, change those words up!
 If they need it exactly as written, fine, they’ll let you know.
-Your job is to actively be trying to make this even better than they imagined.
+Your job is to actively try to make this even better than they imagined.

-Switch up any direction you are given – Honor the adjectives they give you to shape your performance- but don’t take that as prohibition from using your own ideas, testing other avenues that can serve the idea of the script.
+Switch up any direction you are given – Honor the adjectives they give you to shape your performance, treat them like springboards or roadsigns that point the way to what they want, what works.
+Don’t take specific direction to be a cage.
+It shouldn’t be a prohibition from using your own ideas, testing other avenues that can serve the idea of the script.

 Improvise – This should go without saying.
-Not to show how clever you are, not to distract from the script, but to liven it up, add choices.
+Not to show how clever you are, not to distract from the script, but to liven it up, add choices, make it all more authentic and relevant.
 Each time you read a line, it is a living thing, never the same.
 In some instances they want these exact words read exactly this way- in which case, fine give them that.
 But otherwise, presume you have permission to improv (or improve) things.

 So there you have it: Permission hence forth to actively add seasoning to the brew!
 Remember, your job is to be an active collaborator, not merely read just the words as written.